What Size AC Do I Need?

 Consider a hypothetical 1,400 square foot home in Georgia.
 Does it need a 2.5-ton AC like the old rule of thumb says?
 A lot of the time, yes.

 But what if that house is really well insulated, faces east, and is surrounded by large shade trees?
-In that case, it might only need a 1.5-ton AC.
-The 2.5-ton system might have seemed ok based on square footage alone, but 2 tons of cooling capacity is too much.
-It might make the inhabitants of this particular house super uncomfortable.
+In that case, it might only need a 2-ton AC.
+The 2.5-ton system might have seemed ok based on square footage alone, but 2.5 tons is actually too much for this home.
+That kind of cooling capacity might make the occupants less comfortable — not more.

 Why is an oversized AC bad?